pippinbarr/cart253/topics/arrays/README.md

 # 🗄 Arrays {

-✨ Arrays are an incredibly powerful *data structure* that allow us to keep a bunch of related data *all together in one place*.
+✨ Arrays are a powerful *data structure* that allow us to keep a bunch of related data *all together in one place*.
 As an added bonus, they also allow us to store all that data *in order* if that matters to us.
 They unlock the abilitity to have *multitudes* in a program (or to get fancy with data). ✨

 ## Learning objectives